vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/page.md

 ---
 ```

-If you want to remove the default footer content while keeping social media and copyright information displayed, please use an empty string.
+To remove the default footer content while keeping social media and copyright information displayed, please use an empty string.

 ```md
 ---